AdobeDocs/ff-services-docs/src/pages/firefly-api/guides/concepts/authentication/index.md

 Every request you make to Firefly APIs must include an encrypted access token.

-Your secure, server-side application retrieves this token by making a request to the [Adobe Identity Management System (IMS)](https://www.adobe.com/content/dam/cc/en/trust-center/ungated/whitepapers/corporate/adobe-identity-management-services-security-overview.pdf) with your `CLIENT_ID` and `CLIENT_SECRET`.
+Your secure, server-side application retrieves this access token by making a request to the [Adobe Identity Management System (IMS)](https://www.adobe.com/content/dam/cc/en/trust-center/ungated/whitepapers/corporate/adobe-identity-management-services-security-overview.pdf) with your `CLIENT_ID` and `CLIENT_SECRET`.

 <InlineAlert variant="info" slots="text" />

 If you don't already have a `CLIENT_ID` and `CLIENT_SECRET`, retrieve it from your [Adobe Developer Console project](https://developer.adobe.com/developer-console/docs/guides/services/services-add-api-oauth-s2s/#api-overview).
 Store these credentials securely and never expose them in client-side or public code.

-Try generating an access token by running the following command in your terminal:
+Run the following command in your terminal to generate an access token:

 ```bash
 curl --location 'https://ims-na1.adobelogin.com/ims/token/v3' \